dewanshrawat15/Alfred/README.md

-# alfred
+# Alfred

-Alfred is a mobile app which helps predict different genres of TV Shows or Movies by just they&#x27;re poster
+Alfred is a mobile app which helps predict different genres of TV Shows or Movies by just they're poster

 ## Getting Started